 Is the SAT Hard?
+An Overview

 The main difficulty lies in understanding the specific way the SAT asks questions and accepting that it’s much different from most in-class tests.
 The best way to overcome the challenges on the SAT is by preparing yourself for the types of questions that will be asked and becoming familiar with the way the test is structured.

-4 Factors that Might Make the SAT Harder
+4 Factors That Might Make the SAT Harder

 The SAT is a timed test, so even if you understand all the content, time pressure can lead to careless mistakes and excessive anxiety.
-On the Reading section, you'll have 65 minutes to answer 52 questions, which comes out to one minute 15 seconds per question.
+On the SAT Reading section, for example, you'll have 65 minutes to answer 52 questions, which comes out to 75 seconds per question.
 This is without factoring in the time it will take to read the passages, too.

-You won’t have much time per question on the Math sections either, and it’s easy to get stuck on problems that stump you.
-On the Math section with no calculator, you get 25 minutes to answer 20 questions, which comes out to one minute 15 seconds per question.
-On the Math section with calculator, you get 55 minutes to answer 38 questions, which comes out to one minute 26 seconds per question.
+You won’t have much time per question on the Math Calculator and No Calculator sections either, and it’s easy to get stuck on problems that stump you.
+On the Math No Calculator section, you get 25 minutes to answer 20 questions, or 75 seconds per question.
+On the Calculator section, you get 55 minutes to answer 38 questions, or 87 seconds per question.

-Unfamiliar Math Concepts
+Factor 2: Unfamiliar Math Concepts

-Although the content on the SAT is unlikely to go far beyond the scope of what you’ve already learned in your high school math classes, there may be some questions that ask about concepts that have since faded from your memory.
+Although the content on the SAT is unlikely to go far beyond the scope of what you’ve learned in your high school math classes, there might be some questions that ask about concepts that have since faded from your memory.

-Challenging Reading Passages
+Factor 3: Challenging Reading Passages

 Passages on the SAT are all excerpts from real published texts (and at least one historical source text), so they’re written at a fairly high level.
 You'll sometimes encounter language that’s a bit old-fashioned and hard to understand.

-High Stress Levels
+Factor 4: High Stress Levels

-Finally, a major reason the SAT is so hard for many people is that they get themselves super worked up about it.
+Finally, a major reason that the SAT is so hard for many students is that they get themselves super worked up about it.
 It’s not hard to see why this happens: colleges do rely heavily on standardized test scores to judge potential applicants, so it sometimes seems like your whole future is riding on this one test.
 If you obsess too much over how critical it is to do well, you could end up with crippling test anxiety, leading to the opposite outcome.